Blog › Strategy

 So judge it as what it is: a tactical component.
 It waits for the handful of days each year when the Nasdaq is genuinely washed out, takes the bounce, and hands your capital back.
 The other 97% of the time that capital is free — free to sit safe, or free to run other strategies that make money in different ways.
 That framing matters more than any single number in this article, and it's where the portfolio math takes over.

-The 2-hour timeframe: the video's version, verified
+The 2-hour timeframe: the video's version, over 16 years

-Reliable intraday history reaches back about three years, and over that window the 2-hour version took 32 trades — 25 winners (78.1%), average +0.65% per trade, worst single trade -1.75% (the April 2025 crash), max drawdown -8.2%, in the market 7.6% of the time.
+Free 2-hour QQQ data only reaches back about three years — 32 trades, which is a sample, not evidence.
+So we went and got the long history: NQ (Nasdaq-100 futures), same 09:30–16:00 session, back to June 2010.
+Same index, same rules, 15.8 years.
+That gives 155 trades — 109 winners (70.3%), average +0.52% per trade, median +0.81%, worst single trade -6.33%, max drawdown -11.5%, in the market 7.6% of the time.
 Net of 0.05% per side.
-About 11 signals a year instead of one or two: the same edge, ten times the opportunities.
+About 10 signals a year instead of one or two: the same edge, ten times the opportunities.

 Want more signals?
 The fast variant: RSI(2)